krzyzanowskim/OpenSSL/README.md

 Current version contains binaries build with latest iOS SDK iOS (target 7.0), and latest MacOSX SDK (target 10.10) for all supported architectures.

+### Support

+It takes some time to keep it all for your convenience, so maybe spare $1, so I can keep working on that.
+There are more than 8000 clones daily.
+If I'd get $1/month from each company that uses my work here, I'd say we're even.
+Hurry up, find the [Sponsorship](https://github.com/users/krzyzanowskim/sponsorship) button, and fulfill your duty.

 ### Architectures

 - iOS with architectures: armv7, armv7s, arm64 + simulator (x86_64, arm64)